-At AW Group, we are committed to helping those in greatest need, to the greatest extent we possibly can.
+At Akind, we are committed to helping those in greatest need, to the greatest extent we possibly can.
 This includes donations in certain situations like the current one in Ukraine, as well as ongoing actions to offer support where it is most needed.

-AW Group has also been a sponsor and partner to “RAMP (Rapid Acceleration Management Program) at Stockholm School of Economics, which is a program that enables new arrivals to integrate into the Swedish labor market.
+Akind has also been a sponsor and partner to “RAMP (Rapid Acceleration Management Program) at the Stockholm School of Economics, which is a program that enables new arrivals to integrate into the Swedish labor market.

 We also have a long-term commitment to helping the development of schools in Zambia, what we call “One Percent Movement”.
 Each year, we donate 1% of Akind’s net profits to enable the purchase of tools and materials needed for building schools in villages where that is needed, as well as the support of other educational activities.
 This project has been active since 2004 and has helped over 10 000 children attend school.
 This commitment is also shown in the possibility for our co-workers to donate 1% of their net salary each month, to help orphan children in Zambia get a basic education.